5 Days of Hajj: A Simple Step-by-Step Guide for First-Time Pilgrims

 • Men shave heads or shorten hair; women trim a finger-tip length.

-• Open your Ehram, Take shower, wear fresh clothes.
+• Open your Ehram, come back to hotel, take shower, wear fresh clothes, apply perfume.

 • Go to Makkah for Tawaaf-e-Ziyarah and Sa’i between Safa and Marwah.